 Austin and I left at dawn.
 We crossed the wide river at a tailout and entered a dense forest of hemlock and sycamore trees.
 Walking through dew and morning shadows, we quietly moved downstream toward a favorite, brushy island section for one final fishing trip.

 Austin graduated from Penn State a few days before our trip last week, and he’s moving to North Carolina next week.
-And while many farewells are accompanied by a sincere “I’ll be back soon,” neither of us were willing to tell each other that lie.
+And while many farewells in life are accompanied by a sincere “I’ll be back soon,” neither of us were willing to tell each other that lie.
 Sure, life may bring Austin back sooner than later.
 Or ten years from now I may be talking about a good friend whom I miss and haven’t seen for a decade.
 It’s hard to predict.

 I like that.
 A good life is unpredictable.
 If you have enough lines in the water, something unexpected is bound to happen.
 We might label those events good or bad, but I for one am happy for the variety.
 I’m glad this life is full of surprises.